Luc-Olsthoorn/FacebookMessengerViz/readme.md

 7. Return to https://www.facebook.com/dyi/ and download
 8. Unzip the file: It will be a single zip with two zips inside of it.
 9. Unzip the second zip (doesn't have photos in the photos folder)
+10. Clone this repo
-10. Move that folder to `./server/inputData` so that it rests at `/server/inputData/messages`
+11. Move that folder to `./server/inputData` so that it rests at `/server/inputData/messages`
-11. `npm install` and `npm run start` in the server folder
+12. `npm install` and `npm run start` in the server folder
-12. `npm install` and `npm run start` in the frontend
+13. `npm install` and `npm run start` in the frontend
-12. It will probably as you to use port 3001, which is chill
+14. It will probably as you to use port 3001, which is chill
-13. Go to `localhost:3001`
+15. Go to `localhost:3001`
-14. Enjoy
+16. Enjoy